doctorfree/RoonCommandLine/markdown/list_composers.1.md

 **COMPOSER**
 : Provide an composer name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library composer names matching the provided composer name or containing the substring will be returned

+**EXCOMPOSER**
+: Provide a composer exclusion string, in quotes if it contains spaces.
+No Roon library composer names including the provided composer exclusion string will be listed

 # EXAMPLES
 **list_composers Bach**
 : Will return a list of Roon library composer names, one per line, that contain the string "Bach"

+**list_composers Bach Burt**
+: Will return a list of Roon library composer names, one per line, that contain the string "Bach" but not the string "Burt"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com